 In summary, the existing literature provides evidence that both local and global/regional factors drive sovereign risk pricing.
 Importantly, the degree to which each of these factors matter changes over time.
-There are periods in which country fundamentals seem to matter more than usual and there are periods in which global factors are the primary drivers of sovereign risk pricing while local factors take a temporary backseat.
 Our study builds on these insights and extends the existing literature by evaluating sovereign CDS spreads during COVID-19.
 Specifically, we examine the impact of country-specific epidemiological variables such as COVID-19 cases and mortalities on sovereign CDS spreads.
 Before we move on to explaining the intuition behind the epidemiological mechanisms that we test, we provide some stylized facts about COVID-19 in emerging markets.

 Stylized facts about emerging markets and COVID-19